kosli-dev/jira-multi-repo-front/README.md

 At this point the SW team has done their job and the release manager will now orchestrate the next release and approval of SW to production.

-Please see the README of `jira-multi-repo-release` for details.
+Please see the README of `jira-multi-repo-release` for details and also instructions for running a demo.